kyunghyuncho/MyChartExplorer/README.md

 # MyChart Explorer — Streamlit App

+Provided by KC Explorer LLC (sole member: Kyunghyun Cho).
+This is an experimental platform.

 Explore and consult on your MyChart-exported health data with an AI assistant.
 Import CCDA/XML, store locally in SQLite, retrieve relevant records with safe, read-only SQL, and get concise answers grounded in your own chart.

 Live app: https://www.mychartexplorer.com

 Disclaimer: This is not a medical device.
 Informational only.
 Always consult a qualified clinician for medical advice.
+Provided on an as-is basis without warranties or liability, as detailed in the applicable licenses.

 ---